thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ---
 layout: docwithnav-mqtt-broker
-title: Cluster setup using AWS infrastructure
+title: Deploy TBMQ Cluster on AWS with Kubernetes
 description: TBMQ microservices setup with Kubernetes in AWS EKS

 tbmq-rds-set-up: